 Recently, Sistrix found Ad-heavy and poor quality content as the common factors in many of the Google Fred’s losers.

 How to Recover from Lost Traffic and Other Adverse Changes

 Google’s Fred Update is still fairly new, so it may take some time to fully understand the full impact it has on your web site.
 However, adopting good habits and focusing on user benefits rather than promotional activities can help you recover from the update.
 You can recover by answering user queries, focusing more on quality than quantity, providing solutions to users, cease practicing black hat SEO, posting regularly, discontinuing generating low-value content, focusing less on creating irrelevant links, putting less effort into generating ad revenue, and avoiding false-positive practices.
 By implementing these good practices into your web site strategy, you will be able to rectify the negative effects.

-Numero Uno Web Solutions is a trusted Google partner.
+Numero Uno Web Solutions is a trusted SEO company.
 Our precise, studied methods and contact form optimization services have benefited businesses in Toronto, Richmond Hill, and Vaughan; we have even extended our services to Texas, Massachusetts, and Florida.
 To learn more about our content marketing techniques and how we can help improve your search profile, call us at 1-855-SEO-XPRT.